Stephen Zappala: Career

 Upon graduation from law school, he joined the Pittsburgh law firms of Grogan, Graffam, McGinley & Lucchino and Dattilo, Barry, Fasulo & Cambest as an associate.
 In 1990, he became a partner at Brucker, Zappala, Schneider & Porter, another Pittsburgh law firm.
 In 1995, he was named Chairman of the Allegheny County Board of Viewers.

-In December 1997, then-District Attorney Robert E. Colville announced he was leaving the position to become judge on the Court of Common Pleas.
+In December 1997, District Attorney Robert E. Colville announced he was leaving the position to become judge on the Court of Common Pleas.
 Zappala was appointed by the Allegheny County's Common Pleas judges with 22 votes.
 His primary rival for the position, W. Christopher Conrad, received 6 votes.
-Shortly after his 1998 swearing-in as District Attorney, Zappala fired Conrad, who had been working in the District Attorney's office as lead homicide prosecutor.
+Shortly after his 1998 swearing-in as district attorney, Zappala fired Conrad, who had been working in the district attorney's office as lead homicide prosecutor.

 Zappala defeated Conrad again in the 1999 Democratic primary election for the district attorney position, with 63% of the vote.
 However, Conrad successfully pursued write-in votes on the Republican ballot, which led to Zappala facing Conrad again in the general election in November 1999.
 Zappala won handily.

-In 2004, he became embroiled in a war of words with County Coroner Dr. Cyril Wecht, stemming from an open inquest Wecht pursued.
-Wecht accused Zappala of "impudence, arrogance, gall of an unmitigated nature, hubris and unsurpassed chutzpah that absolutely defies explanation," and musing, "Who does the district attorney think he is?"
+In 2004, County Coroner Cyril Wecht criticized Zappala for blocking him from holding inquests in certain cases.
+Wecht accused Zappala of "impudence, arrogance, gall of an unmitigated nature, hubris and unsurpassed chutzpah that absolutely defies explanation".
 When Wecht was later indicted on a variety of charges, a defense attorney blamed Zappala for the probe, saying it was politically motivated.

-In 2012, when Maddox Derkosh was killed by African wild dogs after falling into their exhibit at the Pittsburgh Zoo, he stated that he will not charge his mother, Elizabeth Derkosh, who lifted him to get a better point of view and is still investigating if the zoo is at fault.
+In 2012, when Maddox Derkosh was killed by African wild dogs after falling into their exhibit at the Pittsburgh Zoo, Zappala stated that he would not charge his mother, Elizabeth Derkosh, who lifted her son to get a better point of view.
+He stated he was still investigating if the zoo had been at fault.

-Zappala is currently in a dispute with Pittsburgh Public Safety Director Stephen A. Bucar over whether the city police bureau should change its eyewitness identification procedures.
-Zappala is urging the police bureau to discontinue its use of simultaneous photo arrays, in which witnesses are typically shown photos of six to eight suspects on one sheet of paper, in favor of sequential photo arrays, in which they are shown photos individually.
+Zappala was later involved in a dispute with Pittsburgh Public Safety Director Stephen A. Bucar over whether the city police bureau should change its eyewitness identification procedures.
+Zappala urged the police bureau to discontinue its use of simultaneous photo arrays, in which witnesses were typically shown photos of six to eight suspects on one sheet of paper, in favor of sequential photo arrays, in which they were shown photos individually.

-In 2016, DA Zappala paid nearly $1,400 in bitcoin as ransom after his office computer network was taken hostage by the Avalanche phishing group.
+In 2016, Zappala paid nearly $1,400 in bitcoin as ransom after his office computer network was taken hostage by the Avalanche phishing group.